NiklasGollenstede/native-ext/README.md

 ```
 The name of your file should be your extensions name/id/domain or that of its developing organization and should probably not contain spaces.

+### Building

+Building NativeExt requires node.js v8+ and npm.
+After cloning or downloading the sources, install the dependencies with:

+`npm install`

+Now you can either install directly from the sources (this creates symlinks, so keep the sources and node.js v8+):

+`node install`

+build only for your current system:

+`npm run build`

+or for all supported platforms:

+`npm run build-all`

+The builds will be placed in the `/release` folder.